renpy/renpy/sphinx/source/config.rst

     ``init`` and ``init python`` blocks taking longer than this amount of time to run are reported to log file.

+.. var:: config.python_exit_callbacks = [ ]

+    A list of functions that are called when Ren'Py is about to exit to the operating system.
+This is intended to be used to deinitalize python modules.

+    Much of Ren'Py is deinitalized before these functions are called, so it's not safe to use Ren'Py functions in these callbacks.

 .. var:: config.quit_on_mobile_background = False

     If True, the mobile app will quit when it loses focus, rather than